TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project3_PoodleKFC/doc/project3_desc.md

 ├──GitHub/
 ├── README
 ```
-- The team can work with subgroups of 2-3 work together more frequently than the entire team.
+- The team can work with subgroups of 2-3 together more frequently than the entire team.
 However, everyone should check in regularly on group discussion online and changes in the GitHub folder.

 ##### Example starter codes

-As example, you can find in the GitHub starter codes an example using handwritten zipcode data.
+As an example, you can find in the GitHub starter codes an example using handwritten zipcode data.
 We will give more examples during tutorials.